-Bad posture leading to muscle strain can cause tension headaches.
-A chiropractor may be able to ease the strain by spinal or cervical manipulation and realignment.
+When muscle strain causes tension headaches, a chiropractor may be able to ease the strain by spinal or cervical manipulation and realignment.

 Biofeedback and Relaxation and Headache Control

-Biofeedback and relaxation techniques are highly effective for headache relief.
-Their use is endorsed by the National Institutes of Health (NIH).
+Biofeedback and relaxation techniques can be effective for headache relief.

 Electromyographic (EMG) biofeedback helps you control how specific muscle groups react to stress.
-This can prevent or relieve tension headaches.
-EMG biofeedback succeeds more often in curing headaches caused by tension than either medical or psychological treatment.
+This may help prevent or relieve tension headaches.

 Acupuncture for Headaches